-This slow cooked lamb and sweet potato casserole has been created for Simply Beef and Lamb‘s Live Peasant campaign, which is all about getting back to simple, cost-effective cooking beef and lamb.
-We’re talking minimal fuss and maximum taste; one pot cooking, slow cookers and big bowls of delicious grub.
+This slow-cooked lamb and sweet potato casserole simple, cost-effective cooking.
+We're talking minimal fuss and maximum taste; one-pot cooking, slow cookers and big bowls of delicious grub.

-With the Live Peasant campaign in mind, I used cheaper cuts of lamb in my recipe, but it doesn’t mean even a jot of sacrifice on flavour, because we’re cooking this lamb low and slow for a perfectly sumptuous dish.
+With this in mind, I used cheaper cuts of lamb in my recipe, but it doesn't mean even a jot of sacrifice on flavour, because we're cooking this lamb low and slow for a perfectly sumptuous dish.

 You’ll see that I’ve also included instructions on how to make an apricot jewelled couscous to pair beautifully with your casserole.
 I guess that’s strictly an extra pot, but all the main cooking happens in the main casserole dish, I promise :)